 4. Relationship between substances and anxiety and depression

-There is a direct correlation between substance addiction and these mental illnesses, which means substance abuse can be what triggers anxiety and depression, but having anxiety and depression can lead to becoming addicted to drugs and alcohol.
+There is a two-way relationship between substance addiction and anxiety and depression.
+Substance abuse can triggers anxiety and depression.
+And, anxiety and depression can also lead to becoming addicted to drugs and alcohol.

 According to the American Psychiatric Association, depression is an illness that causes feelings of deep sadness and loss of interest in activities you used to enjoy.
 If not treated, it can cause problems in your personal life, relationships, work, or school.